 - Need to adapt to a new business model – The airline was having a lot of issues with customers that didn’t understand their service.
 The customers many times felt mislead by the airline’s additional charges which did not benefit the brand they wanted to establish.

 Examples of VivaColombia Dealing with Service Variability

-Throughout the first couple of years VivaColombia came to realize the problem it had with new customers and their understanding of the low-cost service.
-This lead the company to lower satisfaction scores and their brand was beginning to be associated with “stealing” from customers with “hidden” fees.
+Throughout the first couple of years, VivaColombia came to realize the problem it had with new customers and their understanding of the low-cost service.
+This leads the company to lower satisfaction scores and their brand was beginning to be associated with “stealing” from customers with “hidden” fees.
 This was an example of subjective preference variability in the service.
-In response to this the airline decided to rethink their fares, fees and the ways that they communicated with their customers through their website.
+In response to this, the airline decided to rethink their fares, fees and the ways that they communicated with their customers through their website.
 This process led to the creation of three different fare classes: Viva, VivaSuper, and Viva Max.

 VivaColombia Outsources Airplane Maintenance to AAR